 Keeping the motor decision in mind, Table 7 shows the specifications on the Pulse battery proposed by the team, the Thunder battery also proposed by the team, and the E-Flite battery proposed by Intern Cameron Alexander.
 The most important thing here as far as generating enough power to have enough thrust to lift the aircraft is the capacity and the voltage supplied.
 The Pulse battery supplies 25.9 volts as compared to the E-Flite battery that supplies 22.2 volts.
 The Thunder battery however supplies an outstanding 33.3 volts.
-The Pulse battery has seven cells in series as compared to the E-Flite battery that has six cells in series and the Thunder battery has nine cells in series.
-Comparing the capacity, the Pulse battery, and the Thunder battery have a capacity of 5,000 mAh as compared to the capacity of 3,200 mAh for the E-flight battery.
+The Pulse battery has seven cells in series as compared to the E-Flite battery, and the Thunder battery has nine cells in series.
+Comparing the capacity of 3,200 mAh for the E-flight battery.
 The current capacity measures how much current a battery will discharge over a specified period of time.
 Higher mAh ratings do not necessarily reflect how fast current can be drawn, but rather how long a current can be drawn.
 For this application, in order to travel a mile, a higher mAh rating is needed.

 When comparing the discharge of the three batteries, the Pulse battery has a discharge rating (C) of 65, the Thunder battery has a discharge rating of 70 (C), and the E-flight battery has a discharge of 30 (C).
 The discharge simply lets one know how many amps can be safely drawn from the battery constantly.
 Since the rotorcraft needs to be as lightweight as possible for the user carrying the backpack as well as to generate more thrust, weight is an important factor.
 The E-flight battery weighs 0.67kg (1.49 lbs.), the Thunder battery weighs 1.16kg (2.56 lbs.), and the Pulse battery weighs 0.95kg (2.09 lbs.).
 Using four batteries for the Rotorcraft design, the Thunder batteries would weigh 4.65kg (10.24lbs.) in total as opposed to 3.8kg (8.36lbs.) in total for the Pulse battery.
-Looking at all the available factors and comparing them to the cost of each battery is made because of the batteries' higher capacity, which translates to a longer run time.
+Looking at all the available factors and comparing them to the cost of each battery, a decision to go with either the Thunder battery or the Pulse battery over the E-Flite battery is made because of the batteries' higher capacity, which translates to a longer run time.
 The Pulse battery and the Thunder battery also supply more power, which allows the system to generate more thrust necessary to lift the rotorcraft.
 Again, the selection of the battery is very critical when determining the necessary power supplied to lift the rotorcraft.
 The selection of the final battery and its justification will be discussed in the next section of this report.